WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/media.md

 - [Using `alt` attributes for `img` elements](https://www.w3.org/WAI/WCAG21/Techniques/html/H37.html)
 - [Providing a long description in text near the non-text content](https://www.w3.org/WAI/WCAG21/Techniques/general/G74.html)
 - [Using `longdesc`](https://www.w3.org/WAI/WCAG21/Techniques/html/H45.html)

+### Image formatting and layout

+- In most cases, use left-, or right-alignment for images unless specified otherwise.
+Don't align images in the center.
+- Don't override your site's CSS or other existing styling unless required.
+- Don't link to the figure from within the same page unless it's a very long page and you're linking to it from quite far away on the page.
+-